Apole-dev/stm32f103_baremetal/README.md

 # STM32F103 Bare-Metal Development Environment

 A professional, modular, and reproducible bare-metal development environment for the STM32F103 (Blue Pill) microcontroller, built on Docker and a custom Makefile.
-This project is designed to provide a clean, portable, and CI/CD-ready foundation for robust embedded systems development, completely independent of vendor-provided HALs.
+This project is designed to provide a clean,architecture.

 ## Core Philosophy

 * **Bare-Metal Control:** Direct hardware register access for maximum performance, control, and understanding.
 No black boxes.
 * **Modularity:** A layered architecture (MCAL, BSP, Drivers, App) to ensure code is reusable, testable, and maintainable.
-* **Reproducibility:** A Docker-based toolchain guarantees that anyone can build the project with the exact same environment, eliminating "it works on my machine" issues.
+* **Reproducibility:** A Docker-based toolchain guarantees that anyone can build the project with the exact same environment.

 ## Features